mocha-vee/MochaCodespace/README.md

 ### Syntax Highlighting

-If Pygments is installed, Moccha uses it for advanced syntax highlighting:
+If Pygments is installed, Mocha uses it for advanced syntax highlighting:
 - Token-based parsing
 - Language-specific lexers
 - Custom color mapping to Mocha theme